Block Island RI: Slow Down and Walk

 In season, the nicest hotel, inn and B&B rooms can start at $500 per night, even for small ones.
 Old-fashioned breezy shore, no a/c hotels with squeaky beds and shared baths are around $200 per night in season.
 Consider coming in early May or in September after Labor Day for the best rates and, in the view of many islanders, for the best weather.

-RENT A HOUSE: You can find a range of prices through VRBO.
+There are a few dozen places to stay ranging from the charming Blue Dory Inn and Victorian-era National Hotel in town, the shore-fancy 1661 Inn.
+And, of course, there’s the alternative of renting a house through VRBO.
 If you don’t have a car, best to find a place a block or two from Old Harbor.

 Spring House Hotel, Block Island